 One of the Department of Housing's chief responsibilities is to work with private developers to increase the supply of affordable housing in every Chicago neighborhood through a litany of targeted programs.

-The City of Chicago's Affordable Requirements Ordinance requires residential developments that receive city financial assistance or involve city-owned land to provide a percentage of units at affordable prices.
+The City of Chicago's Affordable Requirements Ordinance (ARO) requires residential developments that receive city financial assistance or involve city-owned land to provide a percentage of units at affordable prices.

 The Chicago Neighborhood Rebuild Pilot Program is designed to facilitate the acquisition and rehabilitation of vacant single-family homes and two-flats in neighborhoods that need investment and provide employment and training opportunities for local youth.

 Chicago Relocation Plan Ordinance

 The 2019 Chicago Relocation Plan Ordinance protects senior tenants of affordable housing buildings that are undergoing renovation and rehabilitation.

 The City Lots for Working Families (CL4WF) program provides vacant, City-owned lots to developers of affordable single-family homes and two flats for $1 each.

 A Community Housing Development Organization (CHDO) is private, nonprofit housing development corporation that meets requirements set by the U.S. Department of Housing and Urban Development (HUD).